matanmarkind/active_standby/README.md

 2. collections - these are common collections that use primitives to offer users an interface very similar to the collections themselves, but conforming to the requirements of active_standby.

+For examples, check out the tests from the collections.